FruitieX/nixfiles/README.md

-# FruitieX' nixfiles
+# nixfiles

-NixOS makes it possible to build system configurations declaratively.

-Here are my NixOS configuration files which can be used to build identical configurations as what I run on my hosts.
+This repo contains configuration files that I use on my NixOS hosts.

+NixOS makes it possible to deploy Linux systems declaratively, and this repo is mostly useful to me when deploying my setup to new machines.
+Perhaps you will find some inspiration for your own NixOS configurations here!

 ## Features

 - Easy per-host configuration
-- System-wide package lists, with separate client / server configs
+- Programs declaratively installed through Nix
-- Most programs configured declaratively through Nix
+- Where possible, programs are also configured declaratively through Nix
-- Problematic programs have their dotfiles symlinked into user's home directory
+  - Otherwise symlink dotfiles into home directory
-- `fhs` command for running third party binaries in an FHS environment
+- `fhs` command for running problematic binaries in an FHS environment

 ## Setup instructions

-Note: All steps except last one only need to be ran once (when performing first setup).

-### Prerequisites
+### First setup

 ##### Install NixOS